Supernova-Studio/design-tokens-format-module/README.md

   "text": {
     "welcome-screen": {
       "sign-in": {
-        "value": "Please Sign In",
+        "$value": "Please Sign In",
-        "type": "text",
+        "$type": "text",
-        "comment": "Use this everywhere user creates a new account" },
+        "$description": "Use this everywhere user creates a new account" },
       "sign-out": {
-        "value": "Sign Out from the application",
+        "$value": "Sign Out from the application",
-        "type": "text"
+        "$type": "text"
       },
       "forgot-password": {
-        "value": "Did you forget your password?",
+        "$value": "Did you forget your password?",
-        "type": "text"
+        "$type": "text"
       }
     }
   }